What Ages and Levels Do I Teach?

 When are Lessons and How Long are They?

-Success in learning piano depends on regular practicing, so it’s very important for students to have regular access to a piano.
-I have students who use electric pianos as their main instrument as well as students who use acoustic pianos, and either one can work.
+Success in learning piano depends on regular practicing, so it’s very important for students to have consistent and frequent – ideally, daily – access to a piano, whether it’s acoustic or electric.

 Do Students Have Performance Opportunities?